Continuing education for adults living in the UK

 For internationally mobile professionals, one of the most common continuing education needs is credential recognition: getting overseas qualifications assessed for UK equivalency.
 UK ENIC (formerly NARIC) is the official body for this, and many universities and employers will request a UK ENIC statement of comparability for non-UK degrees.

-For those looking to retrain entirely, the UK's apprenticeship system is open to adults of any age and can lead to Level 3–7 qualifications (equivalent to A-Level through to Master's degree level) while earning a salary.
+For those looking to retrain entirely, the UK’s apprenticeship system is open to adults of any age and can lead to Level 3 to 7 qualifications (equivalent to A-Level through to Master’s degree level) while earning a salary.
 This route is particularly suited to those changing careers rather than simply upskilling.

 The official route is through UK ENIC (formerly UK NARIC), which provides a Statement of Comparability assessing your overseas qualification against the UK framework.
 Many employers and universities request this.
-The process is completed online and typically takes 10–15 working days.
+The process is completed online and typically takes 10 to 15 working days.
 Certain regulated professions — medicine, law, teaching — have their own recognition processes through their respective regulatory bodies.

 Most work visas (including Skilled Worker) permit full-time study alongside employment, provided the study does not conflict with visa conditions.
 Student visas have restrictions on work hours instead.
 If you are on a Student visa and wish to take additional courses, check that your visa category allows it.
 Always verify with a regulated immigration adviser if unsure.